ice-droid-99/K-Bot/README.md

-This is a Multipurpose Discord Bot.
+This is a Multipurpose Discord Bot written in Python Language.
 <br>
 1.+gnm to play guess the number between 1-100 Game
 <br>